Here is my selection of the best backpacks which I would consider taking on my next hiking and packrafting adventure.

 Weight: 922 grams / 32.5 oz. (without dry sack)

 The ULA Epic seems to be the best choice beside the NRS Paragon Pack if I want to have a backpack where I can exchange the dry bag.

 The ULA Epic is quite flexible and you can attach a 30-75l dry back on it.

 Having had a 70l pack before the additional 5l on a 75l dry back would come quite handy on an extended trip where I have to carry loads of food and my camera with me.
 The additional pockets on the ULA Epic also add another 9l of volume to the pack.

-My favorite backpack so far was the HMG Porter 4400 and I use it since 3 years as my packrafting backpack.
+My favorite backpack so far was the HMG Porter 4400 and I use it for 3 years as my packrafting backpack.
 I did not have any issues with it so far.

-There are just a few small spots which are wearing off but it would have happen to any other backpack as well.
+There are just a few small spots that are wearing off but it would have happened to any other backpack.

-However, if I were to buy a new backpack for my packrafting trips then I would probably buy the HMG Windrider since I would be able to store more gear in the outer mash pockets.
+However, if I were to buy a new backpack for my packrafting trips then I would probably buy the HMG Windrider since I could store more gear in the outer mesh pockets.